mindfulness-at-the-computer/mindfulness-at-the-computer/docs/planning/use-cases.md

 (if the user can easily switch between them it's less important to have a list of several)

 ### Collection of phrases
-Priority: Very low
+Priority: Low

 These reminders can vary and be randomized from a collection, for example:
 * Breathing in i know i am breathing in, out
 * Breathing in i am aware of my body
 * Breathing in ___________
-**Also being able to select the percentage chance for each**
+* Also being able to select the percentage chance for each

 Maybe this would be better in another application

-## Following the breathing
-Priority: **Essential**

-Using the shift key (or pressing a button with three states) to follow the breath graphically

-### Sequential order of phrases
-Priority: Medium

-Q: What is the relation between this and "Collections of phrases" (above)

-## Setting a positive intention and following up with questions later on
-Priority: Medium

-Example:
-* Was i peaceful in my body and mind?

 ## Remembering to take a break
 Priority: *High*